-(1) Investigation of the electrical characteristics of a bipolar transistor layers of differently doped semiconductor, in this case silicon.
+1. It can be considered to be composed of a "sandwich" of three adjacent layers of differently doped semiconductor, in this case silicon.
 For an npn transistor, the first layer, called the emitter, is heavily doped n-type, next to this is a very thin layer of p-type material known as the base, and the final layer, again n doped, is the collector.
 In this way the device can be thought of as two back-to-back pn junctions.
 Under normal operating conditions the emitter base junction is forward biased which in this case entails making the emitter more negative than the base, whilst the base collector junction is reverse biased which is achieved by making the base more negative than the collector.